pywbem/pywbemtools/docs/pywbemclifeatures.rst

 Specifying CIM property and parameter values
 --------------------------------------------

-TODO: Change to reference the commands

-TODO: Rewrite this to more completely define the value in terms of CIM types.

-The ``instance create``, ``instance modify``, ``class invokemethod``, and ``instance invokemethod`` commands define the values of properties and parameters that are to be sent to the WBEM server.
+The :ref:`instance create command`, :ref:`instance modify command`, :ref:`class invokemethod command`, and :ref:`instance invokemethod command` define the values of properties and parameters that are to be applied to CIM instances and methods to be sent to the WBEM server.

 For a single property or parameter this is the ``--property``/``-p`` or ``--parameter``/``-p`` option with the name and value in the form: